- Prices and Special Deals

 Early morning we take you fishing in Collier Bay, your first chance to catch a Barramundi.
 We then cruise to the amazing Montgomery Reef, which covers more than 300km², making it Australia’s largest inshore reef.
 Watch as the tide falls right before your eyes, creating a waterfall effect.
 Then take a tender ride to view the many marine species, including turtles and sea birds.
 Enjoy an afternoon cruise to Red Cone Creek for a refreshing swim at Ruby Falls or try your luck at mud crabbing.

 At nearby Camden Harbour, we visit forlorn settlers’ graves on Sheep Island and soak up the history of the early European settlement.
 Take one of the tenders for a spot of exploration, have a go at fishing or collect rock oysters.
 Alternatively relax on the sun-deck to take in the beautiful scenery.
 We then cruise between Augustus Island and the mainland, passing the remote pearling settlement of Kuri Bay.
 Late afternoon we will enter Deception Bay for a refreshing swim among paperbark trees.

-Arrive into Broome early morning.
+Arrive into Wyndham Port early morning.
 Enjoy your last breakfast on board before saying goodbye to the crew of the Kimberley Quest II.
-Disembarkation on Cable Beach is at approximately 8.00am, where a courtesy vehicle will transfer you to your accommodation or airport.
+Board a courtesy coach at 7.30am for transfer to Kununurra (100km), arriving at approximately 9.00am.

 This is only a suggested itinerary.
 The remote Kimberley region experiences large tidal movements which can affect our itinerary.
 We may need to vary this from time to time, however, no matter the tides, we always visit the spectacular icons of this region.
 There will be plenty of land and sightseeing excursions to many untouched places, and opportunities to catch fresh fish for the table.
 Please note scenic helicopter flights are available on request.